 AR North America Telescoping Lance

 At approximately $110, the AR North America Telescoping Lance system connects to your garden hose and produces a stream rated at 4000 PSI (pounds of force per square inch).
 With an 18-foot telescoping wand, it reaches up to two stories high.
 A trigger gun, high pressure hose and parts that snap make it easy to set up and use.
-Home Depot Customers rate this system at approximately 4.5 stars.
+Amazon customers rate this system at approximately 4.1 stars.
 Customer reviews affirmed that the device works as advertised and does the job very well.

 Compressed Air Tools

 Leaf blower attachments that utilize compressed air are a good option for people who all ready have a leaf blower.
 Consider picking up an attachment the same brand as your blower for best results.